 Mark has extensive experience representing international and domestic clients in the health care, banking, real estate, and commodities industries in state and federal courts, as well as in international arbitration and enforcement matters.
 Among other recent achievements for clients, Mark was on teams that obtained a favorable settlement of a merger litigation on the eve of trial and a complete victory in the Third Circuit in a bankruptcy case with significant implications for the U.S. oil industry.
-He also maintains an active pro bono practice, including working on two separate teams that each achieved a six-figure settlement on behalf of an individual client with the United States government based on alleged misconduct by Immigration and Customs Enforcement agents.
+He has worked on two separate pro bono teams that each achieved a six-figure settlement on behalf of an individual client with the United States government based on alleged misconduct by Immigration and Customs Enforcement agents.

 Mark joined the firm in 2011.

 - Notes Editor, Law Review, New York University School of Law

 “Recent Delaware Opinions Shake Up Appraisal Litigation” (with Meredith Kotler and Vanessa Richardson), Law360, August 11, 2017

 Chancery Finds Fair Value To Be Less Than Half Merger Price (with Meredith Kotler and Vanessa Richardson), August 1, 2017 (republished in the Harvard Law School Forum on Corporate Governance and Financial Regulation on August 14, 2017 and in Transaction Advisors in October 2017)

 Chancery Court Suggests that Rights Offerings May Limit Liability in Transactions with Controlling Stockholders (with Meredith Kotler), June 7, 2017 (republished in the Harvard Law School Forum on Corporate Governance and Financial Regulation on June 16, 2017)